CharlotteGore/base/README.md

 ## The summary

 Base is a lightweight framework for creating consistent, highly readable, chainable and inheritable object prototypes in Javascript.
 This git repo is for an NPM module for use with Node.
-It can be use
+It can be used in the browser so long as you manually satisfy the [Underscore](http://documentcloud.github.com/underscore/) dependency.
+You're already using Underscore though, anyway, right?

 ## The detail